 My 2023 extended play "Among The Rust" will be releasing soon.

 Through the Western New York Musician's Alliance, I joined a songwriter group.
 Most meetings we critique and challenge each other's work.
 Sometimes we collaborate.
 The Good Neighbors albums have been an annual project.

-On March 26, 2021 an album where local Buffalo musician's covered each other's songs was released with the help of Music Is Art.
-My song "Siren of the snow" was covered by Devin Mullen.
-I covered Kerry Fey's song "Can't breathe".
+On March 26, 2021 the members of the songwriting group covered each other's songs.
+It was released with the help of Music Is Art.
+My song "Siren Of The Snow" was covered by Devin Mullen.
+I covered Kerry Fey's "Can't breathe".
 This album was a true pandemic project.
-We sent tracks and stems back and forth.
-Lent each other gear.
-Recorded songs in a variety of unusual locations.
-Then put all the pieces together into a fantastic album.
+We sent tracks and stems back and forth, lent each other gear, and pooled our resources to work remotely.
+Once all the pieces fell into place, it blossomed into a fantastic album.

-What's new in 2022?
-Good Neighbors Vol. II was released on June 13th.
+Good Neighbors Vol. II was released on June 13th, 2022 .
 My songwriter friends and I teamed up into pairs.
 Each pair worked together to write a new song.
 In April we tracked everything at GCR Audio in Buffalo, NY.
 Devin Mullen (from Anxious Kids Make Good People and Snow Cricket) and I wrote a tune called "Underdog".
 Josh English played drums for us in studio.
 A documentary was filmed during the entire ordeal.

 Other fun bits about me:

 * I have a career in Broadcast Engineering.
 Been keeping commercial Radio and T.V. stations on the air for over 12 years.
 Absolutely love what I do.

 * Total gear nut.
 Always tinkering with my home studio or repairing guitar amps.
 Browsing local music stores for hidden gems is a hobby.